elnormous/ouzel/README.md

 $ make platform=raspbian
 ```

-To build Ouzel with Emscripten, pass "platform=emscripten" to "make" command, but you have to install Emscripten SDK before doing so.
+To build Ouzel with Emscripten, pass "platform=emscripten" to "make" command, but make sure that you have Emscripten SDK installed before doing so:

 ```
 $ make platform=emscripten